codemagic-ci-cd/codemagic-docs/content/billing/pricing.md

 Team users that were active in the current billing period are charged $10/month.
 To see how users are counted please see [here](https://docs.codemagic.io/teams/users/)

+Each extra build concurrency allows running an additional build in parallel.
+For example, two extra build concurrencies allow running three builds in parallel.
+Consider Business plan or Enterprise plan if more than three concurrent builds are required.

 | **Item**  | **Price**                                                                                                                                                       |
 | ------------------------ | --------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | macOS premium VM         | $0.095 / minute                                                                                                                                                 |